tamunoWoks/Meta_database_engineering/sql_and_dbms.md

 - **Backup and Recovery:** It provides tools to back up data and restore it in case of a system failure, preventing data loss.
 - **Concurrency Control:** It allows multiple users to access the database simultaneously without interfering with each other, ensuring that data remains consistent.
 - **Data Abstraction:** It provides a simple interface for users and applications to interact with the data, hiding the complex underlying storage details.

+### Types of DBMS with Examples:
+DBMS can be categorized based on how they organize data.
+The primary models are:
+1. **Relational DBMS (RDBMS):**
+This is the most common type.
+It organizes data into tables (rows and columns) and uses SQL for querying.
+Relationships between tables are enforced.
+Eg. MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, SQLite.
+2. **NoSQL DBMS:**
+This is a broad category for databases that don't use the traditional table-based relational model.
+They are designed for specific data models like documents, key-value pairs, graphs, or wide columns.
+Eg. MongoDB, Redis, Apache Cassandra, Neo4j.
+3. **NewSQL DBMS:**
+A modern class of DBMS that aims to provide the same scalable performance as NoSQL systems while maintaining the ACID guarantees and SQL interface of traditional RDBMS.
+Eg. Google Spanner, Cockroach DB.
+4. **In-Memory DBMS:**
+A DBMS that primarily relies on main memory (RAM) for data storage, rather than disk.
+This makes data retrieval incredibly fast.
+Eg. Redis, MemSQL.